July 22nd, 2021 1:11 PM by Jackie A. Graves

 What are mortgage points?

-Mortgage points are fees a buyer pays a mortgage lender to trim the interest rate on the loan.
+Mortgage points are the fees a borrower pays a mortgage lender to trim the interest rate on the loan.
 This is sometimes called “buying down the rate.”
 Each point the borrower buys costs 1 percent of the mortgage amount.
 So, one point on a $300,000 mortgage would cost $3,000.

-Homebuyers can buy more than one point and even fractions of a point.
+Borrowers can buy more than one point, and even fractions of a point.
 A half-point on a $300,000 mortgage, for example, would cost $1,500 and lower the mortgage rate by about 0.125 percent.

-Points are paid at closing and are listed on the Loan Estimate document, which borrowers receive after they apply for a mortgage, and the Closing Disclosure, which borrowers receive before the closing of the loan.
+The points are paid at closing and listed on the loan estimate document, which borrowers receive after they apply for a mortgage, and the closing disclosure, which borrowers receive before the closing of the loan.

 Example of how mortgage points can cut interest costs